-Britain's best autumn wildlife spectacles
+Discover Britain's most spectacular autumn wildlife

 Starling murmurations

 Some of the most magnificent spectacles in nature’s calendar are the starling murmurations that grace our skies from autumn, peaking in late November and early December.
 Thousands of starlings can be seen taking flight and forming dark shapes, which rise, dip and turn in perfect unison.
 Sometimes these hypnotic clouds can be made up of over 100,000 starlings as hordes of new migrant birds continue to arrive in Britain each week.
-Early evening is the best time to view this soiree as starlings take flight to choose their night-time shelters.
-Malltraeth Marsh in Anglesey, RSPB Leighton Moss in Lancashire and Ham Wall in Somerset are all great places to watch the birds in action.

 Foraging red squirrels